Colorectal screening

 Many people searching colorectal cancer screening are average-risk adults trying to understand whether they should start with an at-home stool test, a colonoscopy discussion, or a direct referral.
 Nao can help clarify that decision and the next step.

-Nao already has women's-health coverage and live location pages.
-Cervical-screening questions can move directly into those working pages instead of feeling like a specialist-only detour.
+Nao already has women's-health coverage and live location pages, so cervical-screening questions can move directly into those visits.

 PSA screening and low-dose CT conversations typically start with age, risk, smoking history, family history, and whether screening is appropriate now.
-That is a primary-care entry problem more than a marketing problem.
+That is why primary care is often the right starting point.

 Patients interested in Galleri need one point made clearly: a multi-cancer blood test does not replace colonoscopy, Pap smears, mammography, low-dose CT, or other guideline-based screening.

-These existing live pages are the real entry points for the screening conversations patients are already searching for.
+These existing live pages are the main entry points for the screening visits Nao already offers.

 Primary care is the right starting point for colorectal, PSA, Galleri, and lung-screening planning when the next step is still being decided.